c128lib/Reference/Kernal.md

 The path to CHKIN is through an indirect RAM vector at $0324.
 Applications may therefore provide their own BASIN procedures or supplement the system's by redirecting this vector to their own routine.

 ## 65490 $FFD2 CHROUT/BSOUT <a name="FFD2"></a>
-CHROUT (alias BSOUT) writes the character in .A to the current output device (DFLTO [154/$9A](0000#9A)).
+CHROUT (alias BSOUT) writes the character in A to the current output device (DFLTO [154/$9A](0000#9A)).
 Output to devices other than the screen (the default output device) must be OPENed and CKOUTed.
 The character is written to the output buffer associated with the current output channel:

 * Cassette data is put a character at a time into the cassette buffer at $0B00, with tape blocks being written when necessary.
 * RS-232 data is put a character at a time into the RS-232 output buffer at $0D00, waiting until there is room if necessary.